Blue (university sport)

 A blue is an award of sporting colours earned by athletes at some universities and schools for competition at the highest level.
 The awarding of blues began at Oxford and Cambridge universities in England.
-They are now awarded at a number of other British universities and at some universities in Australia, Canada and New Zealand.
+They are now awarded at a number of other British universities and at some universities in Australia and New Zealand.

 History

 The first sporting contest between the universities of Oxford and Cambridge was held on 4 June 1827, when a two-day cricket match at Lord's, organized by Charles Wordsworth, nephew of the poet William, resulted in a draw.
 There is no record of any university "colours" being worn during the game.

 At the first Boat Race in 1829, the Oxford crew was dominated by students of Christ Church, whose college colours were dark blue.
 They wore white shirts with dark blue stripes, while Cambridge wore white with a pink or scarlet sash.
 At the second race, in 1836, a light blue ribbon was attached to the front of the Cambridge boat, as it was the colour of Gonville & Caius College.
 These colours – light blue for Cambridge, and dark blue for Oxford – became the official colours of the two boat clubs, and through the rivalry of the Boat Race, the colours became inextricably linked with the universities and contests between the two.